 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

-ptosis (drooping of the upper eyelid), anhidrosis (absence of sweating of the face), and enophthalmos (sinking of the eyeball into the eye socket).
+ptosis (drooping of the upper eyelid), and anhidrosis (absence of sweating of the face).
 It is caused by injury to the sympathetic nerves of the face.
 In rare cases, Horner's syndrome is congenital (present from birth) and associated with a lack of pigmentation of the iris (colored part of the eye).Horner's syndrome consists of miosis (constriction of the pupil),

 - Rolf Salvesen.
 Horner Syndrome.
 NORD Guide to Rare Disorders.
 Philadelphia, PA: Lippincott Williams & Wilkins; 2003;